mlin/GLnext/README.md

 ## Default pVCF representation

-In the GLnext pVCF, all "sites" (lines) represent only one ALT allele, written in [normalized](https://genome.sph.umich.edu/wiki/Variant_Normalization) form.
+In the GLnext \[s\]pVCF, all "sites" (lines) represent only one ALT allele, written in [normalized](https://genome.sph.umich.edu/wiki/Variant_Normalization) form.
 Distinct overlapping ALT alleles are presented on separate lines.
 If a sample has one or more copies of an overlapping ALT allele *other than* the one presented on the current line, then the genotype cell is either half-called or non-called (`./0` `./1` or `./.`) and the `OL` field is set to the overlapping ALT copy number.

-Experience has shown that this representation is closest to the typical practice of statistical analyses on large cohorts, compared to [multiallelic sites](https://github.com/dnanexus-rnd/GLnexus/wiki/Reading-GLnexus-pVCFs).
+Experience has shown that this approach is closer to the typical practice of statistical analyses on large cohorts, compared to [multiallelic sites](https://github.com/dnanexus-rnd/GLnexus/wiki/Reading-GLnexus-pVCFs).
 It's less optimized for family-level analyses focused on compound heterozygote genotypes (1/2 etc.).

-By default, the GLnext pVCF only keeps `GT` and `DP` in cells deriving from gVCF reference bands.
+By default, GLnext keeps only `GT` and `DP` in pVCF entries deriving from gVCF reference bands.
 Other QC fields like `GQ`, `PL`, etc. are not very meaningful *when derived from reference bands*, and omitting them reduces the output file size considerably.
 The tool can be reconfigured to propagate them if needed (see below).
+Beyond this choice, GLnext generates spVCF losslessly, *without* the further rounding of `DP` values featured in spVCF's "squeeze" idea.
+If that's palatable, the GLnext spVCF can re-encoded with `spvcf decode | spvcf encode --squeeze` to reduce its size further.

 ## Options